AeroBirdCode/AeroBirdCode.github.io./README.md

 # Hello!
 I'm AeroBird 👋

-🚀 Aerospace engineering enthusiast | 🐦 Bird-inspired coder | 🌐 Software Engineer with a passion for UAVs
+🚀 Aerospace engineering student | 🐦 Bird-inspired coder | 🌐 Software Engineer with a passion for UAVs

 ### 🌟 Current Projects
 - **RC Plane Build**: Designing an automnomous RC plane using Solidworks, XLR5 and Javafoil.